Updated: Aug 10, 2022

-Finances - In general and within reason, I believe paying as little as practical for a good GPA is important.
+Finances - As suggested earlier, I believe paying as little as practical for a good GPA is important.
 I am wary of student loans.
 To some degree, student loans are like a bamboo finger trap.
 Easy to insert your fingers, but difficult to pull them out.
 The U.S. has a significant problem with student loans.
-Be wary of creating a "Life Anchor," it is a slippery slope.
+Be wary of creating a long term wealth destroying "Life Anchor," it is a slippery slope.
 Please see our article Higher Education Reimagined for more information, including the surprisingly high number of former students that default on student loans, fail to graduate, or fail to get a job requiring a college degree.
 With that said, your preferences and utility may be geared toward paying more for a selective college.
 A good choice architecture will point out the cost and preference trade offs.

 College Choice decision making

-It is one thing to identify the important categories, it is another task entirely to weigh and rank your choices in a decision-making structure.
+It is one thing to identify the important preference categories, it is another task entirely to weigh and rank your college choices in a decision-making structure.
 Also, most people's learning process is evolutionary.
 They learn as they go.
 Learning occurs incrementally by attending college prep presentations, performing online research, talking to college counselors, learning from other parents, or doing a college visit.
 It is important to have a process for updating as you learn.

 To this end, we have created College Xoice(R).
 This is a smartphone app to help you make a great college decision.
 The app is provided by the non profit organization Definitive Social.
-This app provides the college decision framework, it provides educational information, and walks the user through the weighting and ranking process unique to your situation.
+This app provides a college decision choice architecture, it provides educational information, and walks the college chooser through the weighting and ranking process unique to your situation.
 The app process is intended to be owned by the student but allows them to easily involve parents, caregivers, high school counselors or important others.
 The app may easily be updated as new information is received.
 The outcome is a college decision recommendation dashboard.
 Importantly, the recommendations are geared toward the choosers preferences.
 It is easy to see the drivers of the college decision recommendation.

 Next are suggestions for getting the most out of College Xoice(R):